- X-Ray UV and IR

 In 2014, a group of archaeologists and researchers led an expedition to the area and found two very old black alder trees that were a short distance from each other, along with a small farmhouse.
-The researches noted that their finding was reminiscent of Van Gogh’s painting “Hut with man coming home” (JH 824).
+The researchers noted that their finding was reminiscent of Van Gogh’s painting “Hut with man coming home” (JH 824).

 Other huts were also spotted, which may well have been “Woman with Goat” (JH 823), “Dilapidated Barn and a Bending Woman” (JH 825), and “Hut with Digging Woman” or “Cottage with Peasant Woman Digging” (JH 803).

 They had determined that the Digging Woman was likely Catharina Helena Bruininga, an old spinster whom Vincent referred to as “Witch’s Head,” in his letters to Theo.

-In a letter to Theo dated July 1885, Vincent wrote “I’ve never seen the little house where Millet lived — but I imagine that these 4 little human nests are of the same kind.
-One of them is the residence of a gentleman who’s popularly known here as ‘the peasant of Rauwveld’ — the other is occupied by a worthy soul who, when I went there, was engaged in nothing more mysterious than turning over her potato patch, but must also be able to work magic, though — at any rate she goes by the name of ‘the witch’s head’.“
+In a letter to Theo dated July 1885, Vincent wrote, “I’ve never seen the little house where Millet lived — but I imagine that these four little human nests are of the same kind.
+One of them is the residence of a gentleman who’s popularly known here as ‘the peasant of Rauwveld’ — the other is occupied by a worthy soul who, when I went there, was engaged in nothing more mysterious than turning over her potato patch, but must also be able to work magic, though — at any rate she goes by the name of ‘the witch’s head.’“

 Researchers determined that the peasant was likely Johan van Lith, the owner of a piece of land in Tongelre (near Nuenen) known as ‘Rouwveldje’ or ‘Raauwvelden’… And quite possibly the subject of Cottage with a man coming home (F 170 / JH 824).

-We know that Vincent often painted Plein-air (outdoors), and additionally painted in all kinds of weathers which we not only learned through letters to Theo, but as a result of finding fragments of dirt, sand, leaves and other products of nature implanted on many of his paintings.
+We know that Vincent often painted Plein-air (outdoors) and painted in all kinds of weather, which we learned through letters to Theo, and also as a result of finding fragments of dirt, sand, leaves, and other products of nature implanted on many of his paintings.